House Mice

 House mice are typically dusty gray with cream-colored bellies.
 Fur color varies from light brown to dark gray depending on the mouse’s location.
 House mice have four legs and a round shaped body.
 Their muzzles are pointed, and their ears are large with some hair.
 House mice range from 2.5 to 3.75 inches long.
 Their tails are usually 2.75 to 4 inches long.

-What Do House Mice Eat?
+What House Mice Typically Eat

 In nature, mice prefer to eat cereal and seeds, but they will also eat insects, nuts and fruits.
 Inside structures, mice will consume almost any human food, but prefer grain based products.

-House Mice Infestation
+Threats Posed by House Mice

 Signs of an Infestation